-This tutorial only covers general security tips for CentOS 7 which can be used to harden the system.
-The checklist tips are intended to be used mostly on various types of bare-metal servers or on machines (physical or virtual) that provides network services.
+This tutorial only covers general security tips for CentOS 8/7 which can be used to harden the system.
+The checklist tips are intended to be used mostly on various types of bare-metal servers or on machines (physical or virtual) that provide network services.

-However, some of tips can be successfully applied on general purpose machines too, such as Desktops, Laptops and card-sized single-board computers (Raspberry Pi).
+However, some of the tips can be successfully applied to general-purpose machines too, such as Desktops, Laptops, and card-sized single-board computers (Raspberry Pi).

 1. Physical Protection